-Not only is this not acceptable for students of Forrest Bird Charter School, but sexual harassment of any kind is against Federal Title IX law.
-The law does not allow inappropriate touching, stalking, pictures, offensive remarks or any other action that is deemed offensive.
+Sexual harassment under Title IX law includes any unwelcome sexual conduct, such as unwelcome sexual advances, inappropriate touching, stalking, pictures, offensive remarks or any other action that is deemed offensive.
 Any behavior that a student finds to be offensive may be harassment and should be reported to an administrator or teacher immediately.
-To report any suspected Title IX violation, contact Mary Jensen, the Title IX Coordinator.
+The Title IX federal laws have specific guidelines for schools in which FBCS will adhere.
+To report any suspected Title IX violation, contact Mary Jensen, the Title IX Coordinator., by calling the school offices or by emailing the complaint to maryjensen@forrestbirdcharterschool.org.